wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

-Ebersman, et al.        Expires October 24, 2015               [Page 12]
+Ebersman, et al.        Expires November 6, 2015               [Page 12]

-Internet-Draft        DNSSEC Negative Trust Anchors           April 2015
+Internet-Draft        DNSSEC Negative Trust Anchors             May 2015

       made active before the inception time.
 For all of these errors